-Figure 8: Self-signal suppression over wireless with varying transmitter-receiver separation: The difference in signal strengths of self-signal and notification can be as high as 32dB (total false detection <20%).
+Fig. 11.
+Self-signal suppression over the wire with varying transmitter-receiver separation.
+The difference in signal strengths of self-signal and notification can be up to 34 dB (for less than 20% false detection). (a) Correlation when signature is present/absent. (b) False positive/negative rates of discerning notification.